Rowing

 Facilities

-• Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the Coach.
+• Determine that all facilities are safe and accessible for the students participating.
+Students must be encouraged to report facility problems to the coach.

 • When using an indoor rowing facility or a rowing club, the rules and Codes of Conduct of that facility or club must be followed.